NN41/policy_gradient_methods/README.md

 # Implement REINFORCE for CartPole-v1
 This project implements the REINFORCE algorithm from scratch to solve the OpenAI Gym CartPole-v1 environment using Pytorch.

-## Project Goals
-- Implement REINFORCE from scratch with an MLP policy, focusing on improving average return.
-- Investigate the impact of a value function baseline.
-- Investigate the impact of different loss functions: the sample average over trajectories only, the sample average over all state-action pairs, using full return, using reward-to-go, reward-to-go with value baseline.
-- Experiment with network architecture.
-- Follow Chapter 11 of Goodfellow while implementing the algorithm
-- Extend to VPG

 ## REINFORCE
 The training progress is very sensitive to the learning rate (using SGD).
 Because of this it's important to make sure that, once tuned, the magnitude of the gradients don't change.
 That's why we need to take the scale the double sum by the total number of log probabilities, not only by the number of trajectories.
 Otherwise, as the training progresses, the trajectories collect higher rewards and the magnitude of the gradients change.
 What was a suitable learning rate in the first epoch, will be too large by the Nth epoch.
 To see this, consider a single episode per epoch, in which case our loss function is proportional to $\Sigma_{t=0}^T \log \pi_\theta(a_t|s_t) R(\tau)$.
 It is clear that the magnitude of the gradient grows as trajectories become longer.